FREE TIME EDIT REQUEST FORM

 Can I use this form for multiple days?

 This form handles one date per submission.
-For corrections across multiple days, export a separate PDF for each date to maintain a clear record for each correction.
+For corrections across multiple days, export a separate PDF for each date.

 Do you need a more efficient and more intelligent way to